iamdevonbutler/brahma/docs/architecture/resources.md

 * a big thing w/ neo is extending functionality - so there can be more properties. @todo provide examples of extending a resource e.g. "cron" integration.

 Resource types
+- endpoint
+- plugin
 - util (not dependent on other resources. "resource pure")
-- endpoint
 - test
 - decorator
 - middleware